fiifidawson/Website_Timer_Chrome_Extension/README.md

 - `scripts/content.js`: This file is a content script that runs on every website and sends information about the website to the background script.
 - `scripts/background.js`: This file is a background script that tracks the time spent on each website and sends the information to the popup window.

-## License

-The TimeSand Chrome Extension is licensed under the MIT License.
-See the `LICENSE` file for more information.